-If you are still not sure if you wish to apply after this home visit ,and would like more information to help you to decide, we could arrange for you to meet one or more of our local foster carers, or to attend an introductory training event if you would find this helpful.
+If you are still not sure if you wish to apply after this home visit, and would like more information to help you to decide, we will be happy to provide this or to arrange for you to talk to one of our social workers or recruitment advisers.

-After we have received your completed application form, our recruitment adviser will contact you to discuss the next steps in the approval process which involves us taking up the range of statutory checks that are required by the Fostering Service Regulations.
+After we have received your completed application form, our recruitment adviser will contact you to discuss the next steps in the approval process which involves us taking up the range of checks required by the Fostering Regulations.

-Where possible, and to avoid unnecessary delay, we may begin work on preparing this report prior to the completion of all of the stage 2 checks mentioned above.
+Where possible, and to avoid unnecessary delay, we may begin work on preparing this report prior to the completion of all of the vetting mentioned above.